 Also of interest is that Glen Allen has more people living here who work in computers and math than 95% of the places in the US.

 Glen Allen is an extremely ethnically-diverse town.
 The people who call Glen Allen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glen Allen residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glen Allen include English, German, Italian, and Scots-Irish.
+Important ancestries of people in Glen Allen include English, Irish, German, Italian, and Scots-Irish.